wp-plugins/yith-woocommerce-zoom-magnifier/README.txt

 = Configuration =

-YITH Maintenance Mode will add a new page under Appearance -> Maintenance Mode, where you can configure the plugin and customize the frontend page.
+YITH WooCommerce Zoom Magnifier will add a new tab called "Magnifier" below the Woocommerce -> Settings menu.
+Here you are able to configure all the plugin settings.

 = Developer =

 Are you a developer?
 Want to customize the templates or the style of the plugin?
-Read on the [documentation](http://yithemes.com/docs-plugins/yith_maintenance_mode/) and discover how to do that.
+Read on the [documentation](http://yithemes.com/docs-plugins/yith_magnifier/) and discover how to do that.

 = Support =